jestjs/jest/docs/SetupAndTeardown.md

 If you have some work you need to do repeatedly for many tests, you can use `beforeEach` and `afterEach`.

-For example, let's say that several tests that interact with a database of cities.
+For example, let's say that several tests interact with a database of cities.
 You have a method `initializeCityDatabase()` that must be called before each of these tests, and a method `clearCityDatabase()` that must be called after each of these tests.
 You can do this with:

 ```js
 beforeEach(() => {